Big Brother Canada season 4: Summary

 Following Cassandra's eviction, Arisa informed the final three that Canada will become a juror to replace Ramsey.
 Canada also had the opportunity to ask the final three questions to help them make their decision.
 Afterwards, the HouseGuests engaged in their final battle in the Tip of the Iceberg Part 1 of the Final Head of Household competition.
 HouseGuests had to jump into a pool to collect puzzle pieces.
 They must use they puzzle pieces to construct a bridge to reach the tip of their iceberg.
 They will then race to release a rescue flare frozen in their ice crevice.
 In order to retrieve it, they must fill their cup with water from the iceberg, and fill up their tube to get the flare.
 The first HouseGuest to set off their flare will win the first part of the Final Head of Household and move on to Part 3.
 Nick & Phil were the winners.
 Kelsey and Tim then faced off in Part 2 of the Final Head of Household competition, Holy Craps.
 HouseGuests competed one at a time.
 HouseGuests had to remove a poker chip from the stack to reveal a clue.
 They must then use three dice to solve the clues.
 After each clue, another die will be added.
 The HouseGuest who solves all of the clues faster will win the second part of the Final Head of Household and face Nick & Phil in Part 3.
 Kelsey was the winner as Tim forfeited to Kelsey and did not finish the competition.
 Nick & Phil and Kelsey then faced off in Part 3 of the Final Head of Household competition, Jury Questions.
 The duo was asked A-or-B questions based on events that applied to members of the Jury.
 The HouseGuest with the most points after seven questions will be the final Head of Household.
 Kelsey became the final Head of Household.
 On Day 77, Kelsey cast the sole vote to evict Tim.
-On Day 77, after receiving Mitch's, Canada's, Maddy's, Nikki's, Joel's, Cassandra's, and Tim's votes, Kelsey was deemed the runner-up and walked away with $20,000, and Nick & Phil left the house with $50,000 each and were deemed the winners of Big Brother Canada 4.
+On Day 77, after receiving votes from Jared and Raul, Kelsey was deemed the runner-up and walked away with $20,000.
+Nick & Phil received the votes of Mitch, Canada, Maddy, Nikki, Joel, Cassandra, and Tim, and were deemed the winners of Big Brother Canada 4, winning $50,000 each.